 A blockchain implementation that enabled patient-ownership of medical images could be used directly by a patient, and anyone they grant access to, such as family members or healthcare providers.
 ‘A blockchain implementation for credentialing could be used by hospital administrators to have faster and trustworthy verification of physicians’ credentials,’ he added

-Report • Data handling
+Article • Data handling